-Whistleblower offers to speak to Republicans as Trump pushes to unmask
+Whistleblower offers Republicans testimony as Trump pushes to unmask

 Republicans have complained that the impeachment inquiry in the Democratic-led House of Representatives has been unfair to them and to Trump, and that they have been restricted in their questioning of witnesses.
 The inquiry has followed established House rules.

-Trump is under increasing pressure as the House of Representatives forges ahead with its investigation of whether Trump solicited help from Ukraine as he seeks re-election next year.
+The Republican president is under increasing pressure as the House of Representatives forges ahead with its investigation of whether Trump solicited help from Ukraine as he seeks re-election next year.
 Leaders of the Democratic-controlled House expect to begin public hearings in the next few weeks.

 The inquiry was launched on Sept.
 24 after a whistleblower complaint from the unidentified U.S. intelligence official who was concerned that the president’s actions on Ukraine were illegal and jeopardized national security.